Carol Cram in Sirmione on Lake Garda in northern Italy

 The tiny town of Sirmione on Lake Garda in northern Italy is truly magical.
 Stay overnight and you’ll have the stone-arched streets and cypress-dotted parks to yourself.

-I spent 21 hours there in April and loved every minute of it.
+I spent 21 hours there and loved every minute of it.

 Where is Sirmione?

-Later in our trip, we plan to tour the lakes west of Milan—Como, Maggiore, Lugano—but at this point, Lake Garda’s location en route to Venice makes for a perfect stop.
+Later in my two-month swing through Italy my Gregg Simpson–my husband, usual travel companion, and awesome artist!–and I plan to tour the lakes west of Milan—Como, Maggiore, Lugano—but at this point, Lake Garda’s location en route to Venice makes for a perfect stop.

 Arriving in Sirmione

-We drove up the peninsula toward the old town of Sirmione and sensibly snagged a parking place alongside the lake which at three o’clock in the afternoon was an unearthly shade of turquoise blue.
+Gregg and I drove up the peninsula toward the old town of Sirmione (#1) and sensibly snagged a parking place alongside the lake which at three o’clock in the afternoon was an unearthly shade of turquoise blue.
 Even in the tropics, I’ve never seen a color like it.
 A strong wind was sweeping the lake into a riot of whitecaps that splashed sparkling billows of water against the shore.

-We walked to the harbor and crossed the bridge under the shadow of Sirmione’s iconic castle.
+We walked to the harbor and crossed the bridge under the shadow of Sirmione’s iconic castle (#2).
 With its square towers with crenelated tops, the castle resembled exactly the kind of castle a child would draw.

 Sirmione castle in Lake Garda in northern Italy